Reduce Reuse Recycle - Your Green Guide

 Cllr Creasy said, "I've been using a home made worm bin for several years.
 It's only suitable for people who are interested in gardening, but unlike the Green Cone, it's very cheap and easy to set up and doesn't require much space."

-12 Easy Step To Make A Worm Bin
+12 Easy Steps To Make A Worm Bin

 1. Buy an ordinary 80 litre black plastic dustbin (many places stock ones made out of recycled heavy duty plastic).